 This took an amazing amount of time out of my day.
 Now is probably a good time to thank my better half for putting up with all of this.
 Thank you, Jana!

 Now, after countless hours spent on my 30-day writing challenge here are some lessons I learned.

 Every day just do it.
 No matter what, just hammer away at the keyboard.
 Don’t break the task up into different parts of the day or you will spend a lot more time on it in total.

 I accidentally set myself up for harder than expected task when I decided to write on a certain topic.
 The topic limits your options and requires a lot more time for researching and coming up with a decent topic.

 However low your standards, if you decide to publish immediately, you will have to work a lot longer on any given post.
 For me, something I write for a public blog post has to be a lot better than a draft in a forgotten folder on my hard drive.

 Know how fast you can find new ideas.
 How fast do you write?
 How much time do you need for thinking while writing?
 Set your targets for the challenge accordingly or you may end up spending a lot more time on the task than you expected.
 You may consider setting a time limit for different activities (15 minutes research, 30 minutes writing, 10 editing).
 Do not start any other time-consuming activities during the period of the challenge.

-All the stuff I wrote during the 30-day writing challenge was written on the fly.
-This leads to inconsistencies, writing about the same thing in a different way, errors in the flow of thought.
+I wrote all the content during the 30-day writing challenge on the fly.
+Writing from the hip leads to inconsistencies, writing about the same thing in a different way, errors in the flow of thought.
 To avoid that write the post and then edit after 24 hours.
-This is one of the best pieces of advice about writing I have ever had.
+Editing after 24 hours is one of the best pieces of advice about writing I have ever had.
 I didn’t use it.
 Make sure you do!

 I am a better writer now than I was 30-days ago.
 It is totally worth it.
 I have a much deeper understanding of the topics I wrote about.
 Writing for others makes you really dig in and familiarize yourself with the material.